Kong/docs.konghq.com/app/plugins/hmac-authentication.md

       - label: Retrieve the Consumer associated with a Credential

 description: |
-  Add HMAC Signature authentication to your configured API, Route, or Services to establish the integrity of incoming requests.
+  Add HMAC Signature authentication to a Service or a Route (or the deprecated API entity) to establish the integrity of incoming requests.
 The plugin will validate the digital signature sent in the `Proxy-Authorization` or `Authorization` header (in this order).
 This plugin implementation is based off the